MANRRS/MANRRS/README.md

 How to deploy code in Heroku:

-1)Install git and the heroku cli
+   1) Install git and the heroku cli

-2)Fork the project repository (https://github.com/MANRRS/MANRRS) into your own GitHub account.

-3)Make sure to connect the github account to the heroku account.
+   2) Create a herokue remote

-4)The heroku create CLI command creates a new empty application on Heroku, along with an associated empty Git repository.
+   3) The heroku create CLI command creates a new empty application on Heroku, along with an associated empty Git re pository.

-5)Go to the dashboard and click the New button and create a pipeline.

-6)Create a new app under production and deploy from the main branch from github.

-7)Finally make sure to configure all the environment variables above and the website can be accessed through the heroku link.
+   4) Deploy code.
+To deploy your app to Heroku, use the git push command to push the code from your local repository’s main branch to your heroku remote.
+For example:

 ## CI/CD ##